nmylynh/java-practice/Java.md

 # Java Interview Questions
-Why encapsulation used ?
+1. Why encapsulation used ?
 Where you used encapsulation?
+   1. Everything is an abstraction.
+Encapsulation is the process of hiding information details and protecting data and behavior of an object from misuse by other objects.
+In Java, encapsulation is done using access modifiers (public, protected, private) with classes, interfaces, setters, getters.

-Where you used Synchronized and how it works?
+2. Where you used Synchronized and how it works?
+   1. Synchronized keyword in Java is used to provide mutually exclusive access to a shared resource with multiple threads in Java.
+Synchronization in Java guarantees that no two threads can execute a synchronized method which requires the same lock simultaneously or concurrently.